Machiavelli (Italian card game): Rules

-When finished, the current player passes the game to the player on his left, and should not draw a card.
-A player who fails to place any cards on the table must draw the top card from the deck and end his turn.
+When finished, the current player passes the game to the player on their left.
+A player who fails to place any cards on the table must draw the top card from the deck and end their turn.

-The player who manages to play all the cards in his hand wins the game.
+The player who manages to play all the cards in their hand wins the game.

 Special features

 The defining feature of Machiavelli is being able to make changes to the combinations of cards already on the table.
-The current player, if desired, may reorganize the cards in order to make new combos that make it easier to play one or more cards in his hand.
+The current player, if they desire, may reorganise the cards in order to make new combos that make it easier to play one or more cards in their hand.
 All new combinations must be valid, and players cannot remove any cards already on the table.

 Example 1

 Imagine that there are three triplets on the table: one of Kings (K), one of Queens (Q) and one of Jacks (J) consisting only of hearts, diamonds and clubs.